benlubas/molten-nvim/docs/Notebook-Setup.md

 \> your friend sends you a jupyter notebook file
 \> `nvim friends_file.ipynb`
-\> you see a markdown representation of the notebook, including cell outputs and images
+\> you see a markdown representation of the notebook, including code outputs and images
 \> you edit the notebook, with LSP autocomplete, and format the code cells before running your new code, and all the cells below it, watching each cell output update as they run
 \> `:wq`